kailash-nair/AI-Agent/README.md

 # AI-Agent

-This project extracts audio from a video, transcribes Malayalam speech using the Whisper ASR model, and translates the transcript to English using `indictrans2`.
+This project extracts audio from a video, transcribes Malayalam speech using a Wav2Vec2 ASR model, and translates the transcript to English using `indictrans2`.

 Dependencies:

 - `transformers`
-- `soundfile`
+- `torchaudio`
 - `ffmpeg` (for audio extraction)
 - `torch` with CPU support